 What difference does it make?

 “The Learn to Work programme links together many aspects of the PHSE and the National Curriculum.
 It ensures that children have a thorough grounding in money matters, business enterprise, working creatively and developing resilience.
 St Helens Chamber has produced a programme which links with the National Curriculum and prepares pupils at the school for the opportunities, responsibilities and experiences of later life."– Helen Lee, Headteacher, Oakdeane Primary School

-To find out more about the Learning to Work programme and how your business could get involved, please contact Natalie Armstrong on 01744 742131 or email email@example.com
+To find out more about the Learning to Work Programme and how your business could get involved, please contact the Education Team on 01744 742000 or email email@example.com